Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Notre Dame has combined with its opponents to score more than 52.5 points in six of 11 games this season.
+- Stanford and its opponents have combined to score more than 52.5 points in six of 11 games this season.

 - The combined points per game average of the two teams, 55.4, is 2.9 points greater than Saturday's over/under.